 Now that I’ve discovered smoked meatballs, we’re ALL in trouble.
 I’ve already got plans in the works for several more varieties, just in time for all of your sports and holiday gatherings.

-Should Traeger Meatballs be red on the outside?
+Should smoked meatballs be red on the inside?

 It is totally normal for these to be red on the outside.
 That’s just the smoke doing its thing.
 As long as they are at the minimum internal temp they are cooked, and you are good to go.